CS-1400/CS-1400.github.io/_pages/data-types/strings.md

 ---

 ## Description
 Strings are simply a sequence of characters, enclosed by quotes.
-Each character can be accessed individually by using *index numbers*.
+Each character can be accessed individually by using **index numbers**.
 Many different actions (aka methods) can be performed on Strings.
-Strings are also "immutable", which means you cannot change their individual characters.
+Strings are also **immutable**, which means you cannot change their individual characters.
 - [Python Docs: Strings](https://docs.python.org/3/tutorial/introduction.html#strings)
 - [Python Docs: Built-in Types: str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)